samcrane8/news-crawler/readme.md

 ### Speed

 This portion will show the speed at which this webcrawler is reading articles.
+The Pg./min. speed is much higher on FOX, though FOX articles on average seemed to be shorter, which is a possible cause.

 | Site | Time Elapsed (1 minute) |
 | ------------- | ------------- |